rackerlabs/support-how-to/content/retired-articles/moving-a-software-raid-cloud-block-storage-volume-from-one-cloud-server-to-another.md

 type: article
 created_date: '2014-02-14'
 created_by: Trenton Guthrie
-last_modified_date: '2018-10-24'
+last_modified_date: '2019-03-01'
-last_modified_by: Kate Dougherty
+last_modified_by: Catlookabaugh
-product: Cloud Block Storage
-product_url: cloud-block-storage
 ---

+RETIRED on advice of Brian King

 This article describes how to move a software RAID Cloud Block Storage volume from one Cloud server to another.
 You might want to perform this